Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 Colors can impact how you feel and function.

-Have a look at what colors signify and how they have an impact on your feelings:
+Have a look at what colors signify and how they impact your feelings:

 • Blue/Green: Calm and focused